PCI-X

 • 64-Bit bandwidth

-• 1GB/sec throughput
+• 1 GB/sec throughput

 • More efficient bus operation for easier interface.

-• Split Transactions allows an indicator device to make only one data request and relinquish the bus, instead of constantly needing to poll the bus for a response.
+• Split transactions allows an indicator device to make only one data request and relinquish the bus, instead of constantly needing to poll the bus for a response.

-• Byte Count that enables indicator to specify, in advance, the specific number of bytes requested, eliminating the inefficiency of speculative prefetches.
+• Byte count that enables indicator to specify, in advance, the specific number of bytes requested, eliminating the inefficiency of speculative prefetches.

-• Backwards compatibility
+• Backward compatibility

 With the introduction of PCI Express, PCI-X is not as commonly found or used today.

-Also see: Bus, Motherboard definitions, PCI
+Bus, Computer acronyms, Motherboard terms, PCI